solana-labs/solana-web3.js/packages/rpc-types/README.md

 This type represents a number which has been encoded as a string for transit over a transport where loss of precision when using the native number type is a concern.
 The JSON-RPC is such a transport.

-### `UnixTimestampUnsafeBeyond2Pow53Minus1`
+### `UnixTimestamp`

 This type represents a Unix timestamp in _seconds_.

-**Note**: Despite the fact that this type is represented as a `bigint` in client code and an `i64` in server code, the JSON-RPC implementation represents a Unix timestamp as an IEEE 754 floating point number.
-This means that you can only safely send or receive values up to $2^{53} - 1$ between the client and the RPC server.
-See https://github.com/solana-labs/solana/issues/30741 for more detail.
+It is represented as a `bigint` in client code and an `i64` in server code.

 ## Functions

 ### `assertIsLamports()`

-Lamport values returned from the RPC API conform to the type `LamportsUnsafeBeyond2Pow53Minus1`.
+Lamport values returned from the RPC API conform to the type `Lamports`.
 You can use a value of that type wherever a quantity of Lamports is expected.

 From time to time you might acquire a number that you expect to be a quantity of Lamports, from an untrusted network API or user input.
 To assert that such an arbitrary number is usable as a quantity of Lamports, use the `assertIsLamports` function.